 Other things you may want to bring: a hat or sunscreen, and in summer, extra clothes and underwear so you can shower again before going out at night.
 Like I’ve mentioned a few times, it gets hot!

-Things to keep in mind when choosing a New Orleans hotel:
+Things to keep in mind when choosing a hotel:

 - Cost – What is your budget?
-You’ll find everything from hostels to 5 star hotels in New Orleans.
+You’ll find everything from hostels to 5 star hotels in NOLA.
 Not to mention, lots of Airbnb’s.

 - Location – Consider your hotel’s location carefully, as it can have a big impact on your visit.
 Where do you plan to spend most of your time?

 - Tolerance for Drunk People – Do not, I repeat do not, get a hotel on Bourbon Street.
 Unless you must be in on the action and have a high tolerance for noise and / or puke right outside your hotel’s door.

 - Parking Situation – If you are driving, parking should definitely be a consideration.
 Consider the cost of valet parking carefully.
 And keep in mind that at larger hotels in the French Quarter, waiting for the valet to bring your car around on a Sunday can take a looong time.